youngjun0627/backend.ai-agent/README.rst

 ================

-The Backend.AI Agent is a small daemon that reports the status of a worker computater (either a physical server or a virtualized cloud instance) to the manager and performs computation requests assigned by the manager.
+The Backend.AI Agent is a small daemon that reports the status of a worker computer (either a physical server or a virtualized cloud instance) to the manager and performs computation requests assigned by the manager.

 Package Structure